-Lara works in clinical research and has been a VNPA councillor for one year.
+Lara works in clinical research.
 She has four children who love exploring and camping in Victoria’s national parks, and is passionate about preserving Victoria’s natural environment.
 Lara believes that VNPA in a unique position to advocate for our native plants and animals.

-Ann is a cross country skier and bushwalker, with long involvement in community and environmental campaigns.
-She is also a lawyer and has worked for government, law firms and environment NGOs.
+Ann is a cross-country skier and bushwalker, with long involvement in community and environmental campaigns.
+She is also a lawyer and has worked for government, law firms and environmental NGOs.
 Ann would like to see a fair and sustainable future for our children and greater protection of biodiversity.